Figure53/ActionSync/README.md

 ## Protocol structure

-F53OSCSync is built upon OSC.
+Action Sync is built upon OSC.
 It is a client-server model, with one server and zero or more clients.
 Messages are transmitted over a TCP connection initiated by the client.
 Multiple independent timelines are supported, and any number can run simultaneously (subject to reason and network bandwidth, of course).

-The approach of F53OSCSync falls into two parts: (1) allow the server to share its host clock, to establish a common frame of reference that clients can use, and (2) send control messages to clients.
+The approach of Action Sync falls into two parts: (1) allow the server to share its host clock, to establish a common frame of reference that clients can use, and (2) send control messages to clients.

-A client initiates a connection with `/timeline/subscribe` (and keeps that connection alive), followed by a series of `/timeline/ping` messages.
-The server then responds to those pings with `/timeline/pong`, which carries the server's host time.
+A client initiates a connection with `/actionsync/subscribe` (and keeps that connection alive), followed by a series of `/actionsync/ping` messages.
+The server then responds to those pings with `/actionsync/pong`, which carries the server's host time.
 The client measures the round-trip latency, halves it to estimate the one-way latency, and uses that to calculate its own host clock's offset from the server's.

 The server then sends each subscribed client control messages in response to any playback changes on its end.
 Since the client has an approximate knowledge of the server's host time, it uses that knowledge to follow along at home.